wp-plugins/flickrtips/readme.txt

 Tested up to: 2.1.1
 Stable tag: 1.0

-Displays popup photo thumbnails on mouseover of links Flickr photo pages.
+Displays popup photo thumbnails on mouseover of links to Flickr photo pages.

 == Description ==